Configuration

 • use_new_mirroring: boolean

 This controls whether or not to use the correction to orbit mirroring introduces in Quenneville et al 2021 .
-This is optional: if ommited, the default is True.
+This is optional: if omitted, the default is True.

 weight_solver_settings